aviaviavi/talks/intro-to-parsers-2019-02/PITCHME.md

 ---

--At each step in our `do` notation we can:
+- At each step in our `do` notation we can:
   - consume part of our stream that matches some criteria
     - parse (part or all of) a data type
     - discard it and continue